Skip to content

 4. My Durham

-Enforcement powers for anti-social drinking in Durham city centre
+Enforcement powers for anti-social behaviour in Durham City Centre

-A Public Space Protection Order (PSPO) means we can fine people for drinking alcohol in public spaces in Durham City.
+Two Public Space Protection Orders (PSPOs) means we can fine people for drinking alcohol, urinating in the street and the use of intoxicating substances in public spaces in Durham City.

 Background information

-PSPOs are put in place to make sure that people can use and enjoy public spaces safely away from anti-social behaviour.
-We have the power to make a PSPO under the Anti-Social Behaviour, Crime and Policing Act 2014.
+The Anti-social Behaviour, Crime and Policing Act 2014 brought in PSPOs.
+They are put in place to make sure that people can use and enjoy public spaces safely away from anti-social behaviour.

 Current boundary of the Public Space Protection Order in County Durham